-Tier three courses provide opportunities for students to a) customize their studies to deepen their knowledge of information science via additional SLIM graduate courses, b) include concentrations in Instructional Design Technology or Information Systems, or c) develop an approved specialized course of study.
+Tier three courses provide opportunities for students to a) customize their studies to deepen their knowledge of information science via additional SLIM graduate courses, b) include concentration in Instructional Design Technology, or c) develop an approved specialized course of study.

 Fourth tier courses prepare students for college teaching and writing the dissertation proposal.
 Upon successful completion of the course requirements, qualifying examinations, and selection of the dissertation chair, students will advance to the fifth tier.
 The fifth tier is dedicated to proposing and writing the dissertation under the direction of the dissertation committee chair.
-After approval of the research proposal, students advance to Ph.D. candidacy status.
+After approval of the dissertation research proposal, students advance to Ph.D. candidacy status.

-SLIM Tiers One and Two Course Schedule (and LI940 from Tier Four)
+15.1 SLIM Tiers One and Two Course Schedule (and LI940 from Tier Four)

+Semester Course

-Semester Course First Fall 2022 LI900 Orientation First Fall Semester 2022 LI903 Research Philosophy LI891 The Knowledge Society First Spring Semester 2023 LI904 Research Strategies: Quantitative Methods and Theory LI892 Information Behavior Seminar Second Summer 2023 (or as scheduled) LI940 Teaching and Leaning in Organizations Second Fall Semester 2023 LI905 Research Strategies: Qualitative Methods and Theory LI893 Management in Library and Information Agencies Seminar Second Spring Semester 2024 LI890 Advanced Research Strategies LI894 Organization of Information Seminar
+First Fall 2024 LI900 Orientation

+First Fall Semester 2024 LI903 Research Philosophy

+LI891 The Knowledge Society

+First Spring Semester 2025 LI904 Research Strategies: Quantitative Methods and Theory

+LI892 Information Behavior Seminar

+Second Summer 2026 LI940 Teaching and Leaning in Organizations

+(or as scheduled) Second Fall Semester 2025 LI905 Research Strategies: Qualitative Methods and Theory LI893 Management in Library and Information Agencies Seminar Second Spring Semester 2026 LI890 Advanced Research Strategies LI894 Organization of Information Seminar

-Tier 1: Introduction to Research and Theory (13 credit hours)
+15.2 Tier 1: Introduction to Research and Theory (13 credit hours)